 As for the middle-grade book, it’s launching with one title, “The Riverdale Diaries: Hello, Betty!,” by Sarah Kuhn and J. Bone.
 The story features the Archie gang as modernized middle-schoolers forming their initial friendships with each other.
 The book will be released in August 2020.

 Like I’ve said before, graphic novels are now a hot comics category, especially ones aimed at kids.
-With fellow longtime publisher DC Comics making a concerted effort to get in on this area, it makes sense for Archie to do so as well.
+With fellow longtime publisher DC Comics making a concerted effort to get in on this area, it makes sense for Archie to launch a graphic novel line as well.

 It also fits with their current publishing model.
 Again, Archie seem to have dropped the idea of publishing ongoing monthly floppy comics, and instead are publishing digests or five-issue miniseries (the latter collected into trade paperbacks).
 Even Comics Beat has noticed this, with Archie’s flagship monthly title now a series of miniseries.